 Our initial project, Elephant Sanctuary Brazil, is a new and foreign concept to some, but it’s not new to us.
 We use proven models with tremendous success.

 When our Co-founder Scott Blais co-founded The Elephant Sanctuary in Tennessee, it was the first facility of its kind.
-They didn’t know what to expect when elephants were given vast space, but they knew elephants needed more than what captivity offered at the time.
+They didn’t know what to expect from the elephants when they were given vast space, but they knew elephants needed more than what captivity offered at the time.